Last Updated on February 21, 2021 by Pamela

 Voyez dès aujourd’hui la première rétrospective muséale dédiée à #COZIC: une exposition où vous pouvez toucher, sentir, traverser les œuvres! © COZIC/SOCAN (2019) #mnbaq #exposition #exhibition #exhibit #musee #museum #museumvisit #arts #artquebec #quebecart #interactiveart #quebeccite #macapitale #quebec #monmontcalm #quartierdesarts

-Neighbourhood: Montcalm – A stunning art museum a short walk from Old Québec City (about 10 mins), Musée national des beaux-arts du Québec (MNBAQ) is comprised of four pavilions.
-The main pavilion is spacious with a restaurant run by chef Marie-Chantal Lepage and acts as the entrance to the museum.
+Neighbourhood: Montcalm – A stunning art museum a short walk from Old Quebec City (about 10 mins), Musée national des beaux-arts du Québec (MNBAQ) is comprised of four pavilions.
+The main pavilion is spacious with a restaurant run by chef Marie-Chantal Lepage and acts as the entrance for the museum.
 Branching to the right is the Géard Morisset Pavilion which houses the museum’s historic art collections.

 179, Grande Allée Ouest